mhogrefe/malachite/docs/index.md

 ```
 262537412640768743.999999999999250072597198186
 ```
-Every digit is correct.
+Every digit is correct, except that in the least-significant place, a 5 has been rounded up to a 6.
 Each operation returns its result along with an [`Ordering`](https://doc.rust-lang.org/nightly/core/cmp/enum.Ordering.html) reporting whether that result is below, equal to, or above the exact value; the example discards them with `.0`, but they are how you track exactness through a computation.

 Exactness is sometimes the whole story.
 The polynomial below is [Rump's example](https://en.wikipedia.org/wiki/Rump%27s_example): evaluated at $$x = 77617$$ and
 $$y = 33096$$ in `f64` arithmetic, the rounding errors prevent the two enormous terms from cancelling almost exactly. `Rational` arithmetic is exact, so cancellation works.

 ```rust
 use malachite::base::num::basic::traits::Two;